joannefeeney/pands-project/README.md

   saved as separate .png files once run and each is closed.
   From this data we can see for example in histogram5.png that a petal width of approximatley 0.2cm has the highest frequency with approximatley 33 petals displaying this width.
+* My code then genrates an image of the 3 species of iris, which also appears at the top of this README file.

 ### References: